goongoguma/TIL/C#/note.md

     - Arrays
     - Strings
     - Custom classes
-- Structure은 Value types
+- Structure은 Value types (값타입)
   - Allocated on stack
   - Memory allocation done automatically
   - Immediately removed when out of scope by CLR
-- 클래스는 Reference types
+- 클래스는 Reference types (참조타입)
   - You need to allocate memory
   - Memory allocated on heap
   - Out of scope, but stay in heap a little while
   - Garbage collected by CLR